vaclavsvejcar/headroom/README.md

 ```

 ### 3.2.
 Adding Headroom Configuration
-Now we need to add configuration file where we specify path to source code files, template files and define values for placeholders in templates.
+Now we need to add configuration file where we specify path to source code files, template files and define values for variables in templates.
 The configuration file should be placed in project root directory and should be named `.headroom.yaml`, so Headroom can locate it:

 ```
 cd project/